grpc/proposal/A72-open-telemetry-tracing.md

   events to capture seq no., type(Received), wire message size, and uncompressed message size if any decompression.
 The seq no. is a sequence of integer numbers starting from 0 to identify received messages within the stream.
-* When the stream is closed, end the attempt span with RPC status.
+* When the stream is closed, set RPC status and end the attempt span.

 At the server:
 * When an outbound message has been sent, add message events to capture seq no.,